-4. Arrangements for the Exercise of Functions
+Arrangements for the exercise of our functions

-4.1 Good Governance
+4.1 Good governance

 - 4.1.1 The ICB will, at all times, observe generally accepted principles of good governance.
-This includes the Nolan Principles of Public Life and any governance guidance issued by NHS England. - 4.1.2 The ICB's Standards of Business Conduct and Declarations of Interest Policy sets out the expected behaviours that members of the Board and its committees will uphold and guide decision making whilst undertaking ICB business.
+This includes the Seven Principles of Public Life (the Nolan Principles) and any governance guidance issued by NHS England. - 4.1.2 The ICB's Standards of Business Conduct and Declarations of Interest Policy sets out the expected behaviours that members of the Board and its committees will uphold and guide decision making whilst undertaking ICB business.
 It also includes a set of principles that will guide decision making in the ICB.
 This Policy is published in the Governance Handbook and is available on the Website at Home | North East and North Cumbria ICB